grantsrb/PyTorch-A2C/README.md

 The order of the command line arguments does not matter.

 ### Automated Hyper Parameter Search
 Much of deep learning consists of tuning hyperparameters.
 It can be extremely addicting to change the hyperparameters by hand and then stare at the average reward as the algorithm trains.
 THIS IS A HOMERIAN SIREN!
 DO NOT SUCCUMB TO THE PLEASURE!
 It is too easy to change hyperparameters before their results are fully known.
-It is difficult to keep track of what you did, and the time spend toying with hyperparameters can be spent reading papers, studying something useful, or calling your Mom and telling her that you love her (you should do that more often btw.
-And your dad, too.)
+It is difficult to keep track of what you did, and the time spent toying with hyperparameters can be spent reading papers, studying something useful, or calling your Mom and telling her that you love her (you should do that right now.
+Your dad, too)

-This repo contains an automated system under the name `hypersearch.py`.

-You can set the ranges of the hyperparameters you would like to search over manually, or use the function: `make_hyper_range` located in the `hyperparams.py` file.
-See `hypersearch.py` for an example.

-### Command Line Arguments
-RL algorithms often need to be tuned well for them to work.
-There are tons of hyperparameters that can have large impacts on the training of the algorithm.
-In order to help with automated hyperparameter tuning, this project offers a number of optional command line arguments.
-Each is set using `<argument_name>=<argument>` with no spaces.
-For example, if you wanted to set the variable `n_envs` (the number of parallel environments) to 15, then you would use the following:

-    $ python train_model.py n_envs=15
+This repo can automate your hyperparameter searches using a `hyperranges json`.
+Simply specify the key you would like to search over and specify a list of values that you would like that key to take.
+If multiple keys are listed, then all combinations of the possible values will be searched.

-#### List of Command Line Arguments
+#### List of Valid Keys for hyperparams json
-See `hyperparams.py` to access the default values.
+Set values in a json and run `$ python3 main.py hyperparams.json` to use the specified parameters.

 ##### String Hyperparameters
 * `exp_name` - string of the name of the experiment.
 Determines the name that the PyTorch state dicts are saved to.